chrishenri/rw3d_manual/docs/source/examples.rst

 Sinks
 ~~~~~~~~~~~~~~~~~~
 Four types of sinks are defined: river, drain, unsaturated zone, and well.
 Each is associated with a specific input file (all read from a DFS file).
+Arrival into each sink will be recorded in a breakthrough curve.

 - ``T                                                         !... sink_action``
 - ``4                                                         !... sink_number``